scjx123/tp/docs/UserGuide.md

    ```
     ____________________________________________________________
+        Here are all available commands:
         Command: bye  Description: Quit the program
         Command: clear  Description: Clear the task list
         Command: deadline  Description: Add a deadline to the task list
         Command: delete  Description: Delete a task from the task list
         Command: done  Description: Mark a task as done
         Command: event  Description: Add an event to the task list
         Command: find  Description: Find an event in the task list with the specified keyword
         Command: help  Description: Print the list of available commands, or print the details of a specified command
+        Command: focus  Description: Change context.
+Changes the target of other commands to the specified target
+        Command: reminder  Description: List out events and deadlines tasks that are due within 3 days
-        Command: list       Description: Print a list of all added tasks
+        Command: list  Description: Print a list of tasks/modules depending on the current Focus
         Command: todo  Description: Add a todo to the task list
         Command: undone  Description: Mark a task as undone
-        Command: unknown    Description: Prints the error message for an unrecognized command
+        Command: unknown  Description: Prints the error message for an unrecognized command for debugging purposes
+        Command: next  Description: Switch the target region to the next page, keeping other regions unchanged.
+        Command: prev  Description: Switch the target region to the previous page, keeping other regions unchanged.
+        Command: fancy  Description: Switch to a fancy Cli (requires the shell to support ansi codes).
+        Command: plain  Description: Switch to a plain Cli.
+        Command: sel  Description: Make selection: Add specified item(s) to the selection.
+        Command: unsel  Description: Cancel selection: Make specified item(s) no longer selected.
+        Command: add  Description: Add task(s) to module(s): Add specified task(s) to specified module(s).
+        Command: take  Description: Take module(s): Mark specified module(s) as taken.
+        Command: untake  Description: Untake module(s): Mark specified module(s) as not taken.
+        Command: mc  Description: Print MCs: Print the number of MCs based on selected option.
+        Command: detail  Description: Print Details: Print the details of a specified module.
+        Command: cap  Description: Calculate CAP: Calculate CAP for courses based on selected option.
         Use "help [target]" to see details :) Try "help help"!
     ____________________________________________________________
    ```